digitoimistodude/marlin-vagrant/README.md

         marlin: Warning: Authentication failure.
 Retrying...
         ...

 This is probably if you use [jolliest-vagrant](https://github.com/digitoimistodude/jolliest-vagrant) or another vagrant box with same ssh keypairs.
-This can be solved with `cat ~/.ssh/id_rsa.pub`, copying that key, then going to `cd ~/Projects/marlin-vagrant && vagrant ssh`, typing password, then adding the file to VM's known_hosts with `nano ~/.ssh/known_hosts` and saving the file while connecting.
+This can be solved with `cat ~/.ssh/id_rsa.pub`, copying that key, then going to `cd ~/Projects/marlin-vagrant && vagrant ssh`, typing password, then adding the file to VM's known_hosts and authorized_keys with `nano ~/.ssh/known_hosts` and `nano ~/.ssh/authorized_keys` and saving the file while connecting.

 ### Other issues